 Vehicle Service Contract:

 A vehicle service contract might sound like some sort of financing plan for your vehicle, however, it actually works in the exact same way as an extended auto warranty.
 After your manufacturer’s warranty expires, a vehicle service contract promises to pay for parts, labor, and taxes in the event of a mechanical breakdown.
 These contracts are from third-party suppliers and are generally less expensive than an extended auto warranty and offer various levels of coverage that can fit into any specific vehicle budget.
+Spot on vehicle inspections perth will inspect your car, to make sure everything is alright.
+They will also inspect cars pre-purchase so that you know you will be getting something you can rely on.

 So why have two different names for the same thing?
 Well the answer is simple, it’s because one is the correct term and the other is not.
 In order for something to be named a “warranty” it needs to be provided directly from the company that produced the product that the warranty is for.
 So because most extended auto warranties come from third-party providers, the correct term for extended coverage on your vehicle is a vehicle service contract.